-- Interfund loans Amounts provided with requirement for repayment are reported as interfund receivables and payables. - Interfund reimbursements Repayments from funds responsible for certain expenditures to the funds that initially paid for them are not reported as reimbursements but as adjustments to expenditures in the respective funds. - Interfund transfers Flow of assets from one fund to another when payment is not expected are reported as transfers in and out. - Interfund services Sales or purchases of goods and services between funds are reported as revenues and expenditures.
+- Interfund loans Amounts provided with requirement for repayment are reported as interfund receivables and payables. - Interfund reimbursements Repayments from funds responsible for certain disbursements to the funds that initially paid for them are not reported as reimbursements but as adjustments to disbursements in the respective funds. - Interfund transfers Flow of assets from one fund to another when payment is not expected are reported as transfers in and out. - Interfund services Sales or purchases of goods and services between funds are reported as receipts and disbursements.